AkvilaLauncher/Akvila.Launcher/README.md

 ### Prerequisites

-Before installing the GamerVII Launcher, ensure you have the following prerequisites:
+Before installing the AkvilaLauncher, ensure you have the following prerequisites:

 - **.NET 8.0 SDK:** You need to have .NET 8.0 SDK installed on your system.
 You can download it from [Microsoft's official website](https://dotnet.microsoft.com/download/dotnet/8.0) or use a package manager